-Institutions are responsible for monitoring each recipient's Satisfactory Academic Progress, as outlined in WAC 250-20-021(21) of the SNG rules, and in the institution's WSAC-approved institutional SAP policy.
+Institutions are responsible for monitoring each recipient's Satisfactory Academic Progress, as outlined in WAC 250-20-021(21) of the WCG (SNG) rules, and in the institution's WSAC-approved institutional SAP policy.

-The SAP policy is applicable to all state aid programs, including State Need Grant, College Bound Scholarship, State Work Study, and Passport to College Scholarship.
+The SAP policy is applicable to all state aid programs, including Washington College Grant (formerly SNG), College Bound Scholarship, State Work Study, and Passport to College Scholarship.
 There are differences between state and federal SAP requirements including:

-- 1. A maximum program length timeframe of 125% (state) versus 150% (federal). - 2.
-A required per term SAP review for state aid. - 3.
-A quantitative standard requiring that at least one-half of the credits enrolled, for which the aid was calculated and disbursed each term, are earned as compared to the federal "pace" requirement.
+- A maximum program length timeframe of 125% (state) versus 150% (federal). - A required per term SAP review for state aid. - A quantitative standard requiring that at least one-half of the credits enrolled, for which the aid was calculated and disbursed each term, are earned as compared to the federal "pace" requirement.